IvyWang94/Webook-online-education-website/README.md

 The main components of the website are:

 - Course introduction, Lecturer introduction, FAQs, Contact messages and other functions, where:
-    - Contact messages contains the most important feature of this application
+    - **Contact messages** contains the most important feature of this application

+We adpated the original webpage, JavaScipt file and python programme to be compatible with the AWS services applied.

 <br/>
 Specially, this application integrates several AWS cloud services including: